Europe broils in heat wave that fuels fires in France, Spain

 Spain, meanwhile, reported a second fatality in two days as it battled its own blazes.
 The body of a 69-year-old sheep farmer was found Monday in the same hilly area where a 62-year-old firefighter died a day earlier when he was trapped by flames in the northwestern Zamora province.
 More than 30 forest fires around Spain have forced the evacuation of thousands of people and blackened 220 square kilometers (85 square miles) of forest and scrub.

-Heat waves and drought tied to climate change have made wildfires harder to fight.
-Scientists say climate change will continue to make weather more extreme and wildfires more frequent and destructive.
+Climate scientists say heat waves are more intense, more frequent and longer because of climate change — and coupled with droughts have made wildfires harder to fight.
+They say climate change will continue to make weather more extreme and wildfires more frequent and destructive.

 “Climate change kills,” Spanish Prime Minister Pedro Sánchez said Monday during a visit to the Extremadura region, where firefighters tackled three major blazes.
 “It kills people, it kills our ecosystems and biodiversity."